Skip to content

 RBT Translation:

-And he is finishing elohim in the Seventh Hot-one an angelic task of himself whom he has made, and he is ceasing in the Seventh Hot-one from every angelic task of himself whom he has made.55b
+And he has been able elohim in the Seventh Hot-one of the angelic-task of himself whom he has made, and he is ceasing in the Seventh Hot-one from every angelic-task of himself whom he has made.55b

 RBT Paraphrase:

-And mighty ones is finishing within the Day of the Seventh an angelic work/craftsmanship of himself whom he has made.
-And he is ceasing within the Day of the Seventh from the whole angelic-mission of himself whom he has made.55b
+And mighty ones was able within the Day of the Seventh one of the angelic mission of himself whom he has made.
+And he is ceasing within the Day of the Seventh from the whole angelic mission of himself whom he has made.55b

 שש"six"